munificent/game-programming-patterns/book/dirty-flag.markdown

 same way that `parentWorld` updates the world transform incrementally as we traverse down the hierarchy, `dirty` tracks the dirtiness of the parent chain.

-This lets us avoid having to actually recursively set each child's `dirty_` flag in `setTransform()`.
-Instead, we just pass the parent's dirty flag down to its children when we render and look at that too to see if we need to recalculate the world transform.
+This lets us avoid having to recursively set each child's `dirty_` flag in `setTransform()`.
+Instead, we pass the parent's dirty flag down to its children when we render and look at that too to see if we need to recalculate the world transform.